-Alignment to existing digital channels is a convention that should be honoured, but in this scenario it is not explicitly required by the standards.
+Alignment to existing digital channels is a convention that should be honoured, but in this scenario it is not explicitly required by the CDS.

 Using the approach you describe may result in consumer experience issues, leading to a complaint under the CDR complaint process.
 You may want to take this into account.